shrut012/NumeriX-Tac-Toe/README.md

 ## Features

 - **Unique Gameplay**: NumeriX-Tac-Toe offers a refreshing twist on the traditional game by using numbers and a winning condition of 15.
-- **User-Friendly Interface**: The Java interface is designed to provide a smooth and enjoyable experience for players.
+- **User-Friendly Interface**: The Java interface is designed to provide a simple yet enjoyable experience for players.
 - **Randomized AI**: The AI takes random steps from available moves, making each game unpredictable and exciting.

 ## Getting Started